PicanhaLabs/blog/_posts/doctrine-dbal.md

 // UPDATE user (username) VALUES (?)
 WHERE id = ? (jwage, 1)
 ```

-**By default the Doctrine DBAL does no escaping**.
+**By default Doctrine DBAL does no escaping**.
 Escaping is a very tricky business to do automatically, therefore there is none by default.
 The ORM internally escapes all your values, because it has lots of metadata available about the current context.
-When you use the Doctrine DBAL as standalone, you have to take care of this yourself.
-The following methods help you with it:
+When you use standalone Doctrine DBAL, you have to take care of this by yourself.
+The following methods can help you with it:

 ```php
 <?php